LukeDowell/flash-chords/README.md

 }
 ```

 This is all fine and dandy until you get to a 'weird' chord, my classic choice being `B#dim`.
-I had to try and add naturals
+I had to try and add
+naturals
 to the `formatNotesInKey` function to support this feature and I'm thinking I didn't do it quite right.
 When testing on
 `B#dim` in the key of `C# major`, I end up getting the notes of `Cnatural, D# and F#`.
-This is because my "normalization"
+This is because my "
+normalization"
 code is divorced from the code that then translates those normalized notes into a key-aware context, and thus doesn't
 know how to handle things like B#.
 I'm guessing it's a safe bet to assume that Fb will provide similar issues.

 Maybe the solution is treat B# and Fb as normal values for a normalized keyboard?
 It doesn't sound great when I type it
 out, especially since with the Fb it breaks the promise that all naturalized notes can only be sharps.

 Ah crap, in my debugging of this particular problem, I discovered that keys CAN have mixed accidentals.
 I'm not sure if
-this will actually break anything, I just know I have made that assumption even prior to writing the above block of code.
+this will actually break anything, I just know I have made that assumption even prior to writing the above block of
+code.

 Double crap, also just came across my first double sharp.
 These minor keys get weird.
-Kind of seems tangentially related to my current issue actually
+Kind of seems tangentially related
+to my current issue actually
 since I really doubt that the addition of double sharp will matter too much.
 How can I calculate whether or not a note
 is symantically similar to another note?
-In the `B#dim` case, B# is going to be semantically similar to C, and if that is
+In the `B#dim` case, B# is going to be semantically similar to C, and if that
+is
 the case, I should leave it alone.

 ## 09/21/2022

 Well, it's very late, but I believe I am 95% of the way done with human readable chord formatting.
 Wow!
-That was way harder
+That was way
+harder
 than I thought it would be, although I suspect that some difficulty is coming from myself.
 I did have one crash while
 testing before I added some extra logging and I suspect that the input chord was a `A#augM7` which is sort of intense
 as far as chords go.
-Tomorrow I'll clean up what I wrote today, and then I will try and get key-specific chord generation
+Tomorrow I'll clean up what I wrote today, and then I will try and get key-specific chord
+generation
 going before my lesson!

 ## 01/30/2023

 I got a new job recently and a coworker mentioned Chris Ford's Functional Composition talk in passing.
-I have since watched
+I have since
+watched
 it twice and believe it to be my favorite technical talk so far.
 I was reminded of this app, and how it's hit a bit of a
 stopping point.
-Having unfinished side projects is a bit of a meme in the software community, but I think in this particular
+Having unfinished side projects is a bit of a meme in the software community, but I think in this
+particular
 case it is for a few reasons:

 * My abstractions in the music theory library have accuracy issues